EngineHub/WorldGuard/README.txt

 - Restrict lava spreading to only some block types.
 - Simulate classic-esque water by letting water infinitely expand in area (only if there is a block underneath).
+- Prevent water from destroying blocks like Redstone wire and flowers.
 - Simulate the function of the sponge from Minecraft Classic.
 - Notify admins, block, log, kick or ban for the use of certain block types or items.
 - Temporarily stop fire globally with some commands.
 - Destroy tools on drop to alleviate the durability cheat.
-- OR just fix the durability bug. *Requires special version of hMod
-- Prevent gravel and sand from falling. *Requires special version of hMod
+- Prevent gravel and sand from falling.
 - Allow portal blocks to be placed anywhere.
-  *Requires special version of hMod

 hMod is required as WorldGuard is a plugin for hMod.